 Kate Mc Carter, living in the Brooke, saw the drama and called her brother to deliver a water bowser as back up…..

-Andy Lowe leapt into action at the scene, and were a great support to dad….
+Andy Lowe and his girlfriend leapt into action at the scene, and were a great support to dad….

 Gary Helliwell bravely climbed onto the roof manned a fire hose to subdue the flames in Kelli’s attic…..